ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 As the time at which encapsulated request or response messages are sent can reveal information to a network observer.
-Though messages exchanged between the oblivious proxy resource and the oblivious request resource might be sent in a single connection, traffic analysis could be used to match messages that are forwarded by the proxy.
+Though messages exchanged between the oblivious proxy resource and the oblivious encapsulation resource might be sent in a single connection, traffic analysis could be used to match messages that are forwarded by the proxy.